 The foundation of proper etiquette is behavior that is accepted as gracious and polite in social, professional, and family situations.
 Good manners can mean the difference between success and failure in many aspects of life.
-Having good manners is essential to any civilization.
+Knowing and exhibiting proper etiquette is essential to any civilization.

 Basic etiquette rules for family members: